Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Using an extra-large stockpot (I used a 12-quart stockpot), over high heat, add in the cored and quartered apples, oranges, cinnamon sticks, star anise, whole cloves, whole allspice, sugars, and water.
 Stir to mix.

-STEP TWO: Bring the mixture to a low boil, then reduce the temperature to medium-low, and let it simmer for 1 ½ hours.
+STEP TWO: Bring the mixture to a low boil, then reduce the temperature to medium-low and let it simmer for 1½ hours.
 Stir the mixture occasionally.

-STEP THREE: After the apples and orange mixture has been cooking for 1 ½ hours, using a potato masher, carefully mash the apples and oranges to help release more of their juices.
+STEP THREE: After the apples and orange mixture has been cooking for 1½ hours, using a potato masher, carefully mash the apples and oranges to help release more of their juices.
 Continue to simmer for another 30 minutes.

 STEP FOUR: Remove the stockpot from the heat.
 Carefully ladle the cider through a fine mesh strainer to remove large pieces of apple skin, orange rind, and whole spices.

-Apple Cider process shot of ingredients being drained from the stockpot
+ingredients drained from the stockpot

 STEP FIVE: Once the cider has been filtered, you can return the cider to the stovetop to keep warm before you are ready to serve.